AyyaduraiAgalya/Data-Science-Essentials/README.md

 4. **MLOps**: Deploying ML models using **Flask** and **Streamlit**, with CI/CD integration.

 ### **Completion Goals**:
-The repository aims to provide a **comprehensive portfolio** of essential data science concepts, workflows, and projects by 31 Jan 2024.
+The repository aims to provide a **comprehensive portfolio** of essential data science concepts, workflows, and projects.

 ---